queval-j/Backbone-Extend/README.md

 Backbon-extend provides new features in order to enhance the Web Applications made with Backbone (https://github.com/jashkenas/backbone).

 Currently, Backbone-Extend has :
+- **Backbone.Application** :
+Backbone.Applications allows to the Backbone.Page to communicate with each of them.
+It is able to start your application in the memory without any reference for the user and, therefore, prevent the user to modify the Application.
-- Backbone.Application :
+- **Backbone.Cookie** :
-Backbone.Application allow the Backbone.Page to talk between us and provide a system to prevent a user to modify the web application directly in the console.
+With Backbone.Cookie, it's possible to create or get a cookie previously saved and manage it easily.
-- Backbone.Page :
+- **Backbone.Page** :
-His goal is simple : make the difference between primary view and subview.
-You can have only one Backbone.Page showed, so when you fire the show event, you hide all the view not concernet by the call.
-It's just easy like that.
+Backbone.Page is a very useful object inherited from Backbone.View.
+The big difference between Backbone.Page and Backbone.View is the behavior.
+You can create a lot of Backbone.Page, like Backbone.View, but you can display only one of them.
-- Backbone.Keyboard :
+- **Backbone.Keyboard** :
-Backbone.Keyboard provide a system to create some shortcuts with the keyboard and do some action,
+If you would like to create global shortcuts, you can use Backbone.Keyboard.
+Take a look to the examples.
-- Backbone.Network :
+- **Backbone.Network** :
-Backbone.Network provide some shortcuts to do some query on the serveur (JSON / REST API),
+Backbone.Network was created especially for your calls with your API.
-- Backbone.Template :
+- **Backbone.Template** :
-Backbone.Template allow you to get your templates and save them in a memory cache.

-I would like to add other possibility with Backbone.Extend.
-You can see the project "blog" in the examples folder.
+Backbone.Template will be your best friend !
+You can load your template with it easily, and you will be able to compile your template with it !

+Backbone.extend is not finished !
+So, take a look from time to time ;)

+You can see the examples, to watch how Backbone.Extends works.